tomahawkins/volleyball/principles.md

 ### Feedback from your Teammates

 - Give feedback to your teammates.
 Often.
 Practice and games.
-- State the tactic and give a plus (whoop) or minus (buzzer).
+- State the tactic and give a plus (boom or whoop) or minus (come on!).
   - "Zero Spin Serve.
-Whoop!"
+Boom!"
 - Make it quick, don't make a big deal out of it, don't be a jerk.

 ### Feedback from your Games